Bankruptcy in the United States: Social and economic factors

 In 2008, there were 1,117,771 bankruptcy filings in the United States courts.
 Of those, 744,424 were chapter 7 bankruptcies, while 362,762 were chapter 13.
 Apart from social and economic factors such as education and income, there is often also a correlation between race and bankruptcy outcome.
 For example, for personal bankruptcy claims, minority debtors had an approximately 40% decreased chance of receiving a discharge in Chapter 13 bankruptcy.
 These racial disparities are aggravated by the fact that many minority debtors lack appropriate attorney representation.
+In the year ending December 31, 2025, U.S. bankruptcy filings totaled 574,314, an 11 percent increase from 517,308 in 2024.
+The 2025 total comprised 549,577 nonbusiness filings and 24,737 business filings.
+The four largest chapter categories were Chapter 7, with 356,724 filings; Chapter 11, with 9,201; Chapter 12, with 315; and Chapter 13, with 207,889.

 Personal bankruptcy

 Personal bankruptcies may be caused by a number of factors.
+Medical debt and income stability are two leading causes of personal bankruptcy.
+In 2014, medical debt was the "predominant causal factor" in between 18% and 26% of all personal bankruptcy cases.
 In 2008, over 96% of all bankruptcy filings were non-business filings, and of those, approximately two-thirds were chapter 7 cases.

 Although the individual causes of bankruptcy are complex and multifaceted, the majority of personal bankruptcies involve substantial medical bills.

 Personal bankruptcies are typically filed under Chapter 7 or Chapter 13.
 Personal Chapter 11 bankruptcies are relatively rare.

 The American Journal of Medicine says over 3 out of 5 personal bankruptcies are due to medical debt.